 Television time is expensive.
 Jack couldn’t stand and look at the audience for more than few seconds.
 A 30-second laugh cost the same as a 30-second commercial.

 Fred Allen complained about television technology breaking the flow of a show.
-“No doubt,” says Leff, “but as Allen also complained, television ate ideas and scripts ten times faster than did radio.
+“No doubt,” says Leibowitz, “but as Allen also complained, television ate ideas and scripts ten times faster than did radio.
 Television is a demanding medium.
 It calls-for more learning and rehearsing.

 “Jack wisely took baby-steps into television because he didn’t want to undermine his number one radio show.
 Milton Berle and Sid Caesar jumped right in to television; neither had much of a radio presence to protect.
 They could bet the farm on television and did.”

 Both Berle and Caesar were phenomenally successful.
 In a few years, both were gone from weekly network television, never to return.
-Benny had a regular network television show for 15 years: “Jack took time to learn about television and fit his style to it,” says Leff.
+Benny had a regular network television show for 15 years: “Jack took time to learn about television and fit his style to it,” says Leibowitz.

 The radio show ended on 22 May 1955, with no fanfare.
 “It was the last radio show of the season,” says Bobb Lynes, co-host of “Don’t Touch that Dial,” on KPFK-FM, in Los Angeles, California.
 “I’m not sure anyone realized it was last weekly radio show, ever.”